Arkandos/elder-arcana/content/Rules/Core Rules.md

 ## Bonus dice
 Some abilities may grant bonus dice to a type of roll or test.
 They are listed as \+1d6, denoting how many and what size to roll.
 Bonus dice can never explode or botch.
 ## Time
 Time is an important resource in **Elder Arcana** and has some special definitions here.
-In [[Encounters]], time and the order of operations matters the most.
+In [[Rules/Encounters/index]], time and the order of operations matters the most.
 An encounter round is 6 seconds, meaning there are 10 rounds per minute.
 While in [[Exploration]] mode, most actions take one phase which is 10 minutes. [[Downtime]] which happens between adventures is measured in months.
 ## Order of Resolution
 If there ever is a conflict between multiple effects occurring at the same time, resolve them in the following priority:
 1) First resolve all negative effects that would apply